 Talk to your adoptive parents about any information they have about your birth parents.
 So they don't feel threatened by giving you information about your biological parents, be sure to tell them that you love them but are curious to find your biological family.
 Ask for names, an old address, the adoption agency or anything else they might know about your birth parents.

-Go to Ancestry.com or a similar website to look up your birth parents' names and see if you can find census records, birth records or marriage records (see Resources).
+Go to Ancestry.com or a similar website to look up your birth parents' names and see if you can find census records, birth records or marriage records.
+You can sign up for a free trial with the website and purchase a subscription if you find it helpful in your search.

 Contact the hospital where you were born for your birth records.
 While it is not done routinely, you could explain your situation and, at the very least, get a name and an old address to track down your birth parents.
 An old address can lead you to a neighbor who might know where your birth parents went or have forwarding information.